elematic/inspector-elements/README.md

 ## Acknowledgements

-This is a web components port of the https://github.com/storybookjs/react-inspector
+This projecte started as a web components port of the https://github.com/storybookjs/react-inspector